OutSystems/docs-odc/src/eap/user-management/intro.md

 User management in OutSystems Developer Cloud (ODC) is about setting up and providing access to a person who uses ODC.
 You assign **roles** to people, such as administrator, developer, architect, or end-user.
 A key part of user management is ensuring that users have the correct access to organization resources and apps in accordance with your access rules.

 In this document, the term organization refers to the ODC account your company manages.
-All users are part of an organization.
+All users are a part of an organization.
 To use ODC, all users have roles with different permissions.

-Users also known as Members have organization roles and can access the ODC Portal and use ODC Studio to build, manage, and deploy apps.
+Users also known as Organization members have organization roles and can access the ODC Portal and use ODC Studio to build, manage, and deploy apps.
 Users with end-user roles only have access to your apps.

 You can create groups of end-users.
 All end-users in the group have access to the same roles and apps.
 For example, you might create a group of end-users from the marketing team who need different access than a group of end-users from the finance team.

 ODC enables you to use groups to accelerate giving users roles and access to apps.
 You can only add end-users to groups.
 Your ODC admin creates the group and adds end-users to the group.
 You associate groups and apps to roles.
 You can also invite users to a group which gives them access to all apps associated with the group.

-Roles and permissions work together to define what members and end-users can do in ODC.
+Roles and permissions work together to define what Organization members and end-users can do in ODC.
 You can create only one user for each email address.
 An individual can have different roles and types of access.

 When you assign a role to a user, that user is automatically granted the permissions selected for that role.
 ODC has different permissions such as global, stage, or app to be more granular.
 This granularity helps to further limit access.